Azure-Samples/azure-search-javascript-samples/quickstart/v11/README.md

   - javascript
   - typescript
   - nodejs
-name: Azure AI Search JavaScript quickstart
+name: JavaScript quickstart for Azure AI Search
 description: |
   Learn how to create, load, and query an Azure AI Search index using the Azure SDK for Javascript/Typescript.
 products: